Peace on Earth (film): Home media

 Both Peace on Earth and Good Will to Men are included, digitally restored and uncut, on the Warner Bros.
 Home Entertainment Academy Awards Animation Collection DVD set.

-Peace on Earth is also included as an extra on the A Christmas Carol DVD and Blu-ray from Warner Brothers and The Mortal Storm Blu-ray by Warner Archive Collection.
+Peace on Earth is also included as an extra on the A Christmas Carol DVD and Blu-ray from Warner Home Video and The Mortal Storm Blu-ray by Warner Archive Collection.

+In 2025, Good Will to Men was included as a bonus short (restored in HD) on both the Tom and Jerry: The Complete CinemaScope Collection and Tom and Jerry: The Golden Era Anthology Blu-Ray sets from Warner Archive.